 Using casters allows you to turn your heavy workbench into a mobile unit, relocating it as needed.
 In fast-paced and continuously changing work environments, a fixed workbench or table doesn’t offer the same degree of flexibility.

-With lockable casters, you can immobilize the workbench once you’ve arrived in a particular location and need the bench to remain in one place for an extended period.
-This type offers one of the most versatile options because you can benefit from mobility and rigidity when you need them most.
+With lockable casters, you can immobilize the workbench once you arrive in a particular location and need the bench to remain in one place for an extended period.

 Find the Best Stainless Steel Benches at Shelving + Rack Systems, Inc.